-- Be sure to get adequate vitamin D. I now recommend 2,000 IU of vitamin D3 daily.
+Vitamin D: Get tested to determine your blood level of vitamin D; it should range from 30.0 to 74.0 nanograms of 25-hydroxy vitamin D per milliliter (ng/mL) of blood.
+If it’s very low, you may need to supplement with high doses until it comes up.
+Otherwise, I recommend 2,000 IU of vitamin D3 daily.
 The ultraviolet B rays of the sun trigger your skin to make vitamin D (provided you’re not wearing sunscreen).
 We don’t get much D in our diets, so if you don’t get regular sun exposure, it is necessary to supplement with this vitamin.

-- Get adequate daily vitamin K (120 mcg for men, 90 mcg for women).
+Vitamin K: I recommend daily intakes of 120 mcg for men, 90 mcg for women.
 Low intake has been linked to low bone density.
-You get vitamin K in broccoli, Brussels sprouts, dark green lettuce, collard greens and kale.
+Broccoli, Brussels sprouts, dark green lettuce, collard greens and kale all contain vitamin K.

 Watch your protein intake.
 Too much can promote calcium loss from bones.

 Andrew Weil, M.D.

 International Osteoporosis Foundation.
 2013.
 Asia-Pacific regional audit: epidemiology, costs & burden of osteoporosis in 2013. www.iofbonehealth.org.